-B. Symphysis: These are articulations that are connected by fibrocartilage.
+- B. Symphysis: These are articulations that are connected by fibrocartilage.
 The intervertebral discs that join the bodies of adjacent vertebrae are examples of these joints, as it the pubic symphysis which joins the two pubic bones of the os coxa together.

-3. Synovial Joints: These are joints that have a capsule enclosing a cavity that is lined with a fluid secreting synovial membrane.
-These articulations also have hyaline cartilage on the ends of the bone (epiphysis) are there to provide a surface that allows movement across it with very low friction, as these surfaces are bathed with slippery and viscous synovial fluid.
+These are slightly movable amphiarthrotic joints. - 3.
+Synovial Joints: These are joints that have a capsule enclosing a cavity that is lined with a fluid secreting synovial membrane.
+These articulations allow the highest degree of movement compared to the other structural joints.
+They have hyaline (articular) cartilage on the ends of the bone (epiphysis) to provide a surface that allows movement across it with very low friction, as these surfaces are bathed with slippery, viscous and protective synovial fluid.